About Wailua Falls

 There are some mistakes you just don’t come back from (let alone learn from).

-Wailua Falls resides in Wailua River State Park.
+Wailua Falls resides in Wailua River State Park in the island of Kauai, Hawaii.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 We pick up the driving directions from the turnoff at State Highway 583 (Ma’alo Road; just north of the one-mile post on the mauka or mountain side of the road) in Lihu’e.
 This turnoff was 1.4 miles west of the Hwy 51/Hwy 56 junction along Hwy 56 or about 1.8 miles north of the Hwy 58/Hwy 50 junction by the Costco along Hwy 56.
 Continuing on Hwy 583 (a recently improved two-lane road), we drove north about four miles until it dead ended at the Wailua Falls car park.